trinodb/trino/presto-docs/src/main/sphinx/connector/hive-s3.rst

 -----------------

-The following tuning properties affect the behavior of the client used by the Presto S3 filesystem when communicating with S3.
+The following tuning properties affect the behavior of the client used by the Trino S3 filesystem when communicating with S3.
 Most of these parameters affect settings on the ``ClientConfiguration`` object associated with the ``AmazonS3Client``.